-A home office setup allows remote workers to have a dedicated space where they can get their work done.
+A home office setup allows remote workers to have a dedicated space to get their work done.
 The best home offices are well-lit, quiet areas that are separate from the main living areas.
 This helps employees who work from home achieve a work-life balance.

 So, what should you include in your home office setup?